 2. Spotify

-From there, it breaks down questions into navigable buckets with hot links to specific topics within them.
+From there, it breaks down questions into topical buckets with an accordion style navigation system.
 Given that many users are likely on mobile, having this type of accessibility and simplicity is extremely important.
-Spotify knows its users, and it uses that knowledge to make its help center fit its users’ needs.

 3. Instagram

-Instagram’s knowledge base is significantly more stripped-down than most would expect for such a design-driven, visually focused brand:
+Instagram’s knowledge base is significantly more stripped-down than most would expect for such a design-driven, visually focused brand.

 Rather than needing to hunt for categories or scroll endlessly, this knowledge base empowers users.
 Similarly, given that most viewers of this help center are likely on mobile, the simplicity makes it even more accessible.